Los Angeles Metro bus fleet: Metro Bus & Rail divisions

 Under the Metro governance structure, the routes operating out of each division are supervised by an integrated/centralized operations division with oversight provided by one of five Service Councils covering a distinct geographical region of Los Angeles County.
 Each Service Council has a three-letter abbreviation.

 Each Service Council is composed of elected officials, appointed representatives, and transit users from a given area served by each division.
 While the Councils have geographical boundaries, in practice they only define where the members come from, as most of Los Angeles is served by routes operating out of multiple sectors.
 For instance, the former Olympic Boulevard Rapid bus was operated by buses from the San Gabriel Valley sector, despite its entire route being in the Westside or Central Los Angeles areas.

 Decals with service sector abbreviations and division numbers are affixed to the windows of Metro buses.
 A list of routes operating from each sector can be found in the Service Council Bylaws.

 Division 3 in Cypress Park is the oldest bus yard owned by Metro, operating since 1907.
 About 200 buses currently operate out of the yard.

 The following table lists all current bus divisions (rail divisions are not included):

+Division 10 was closed for revenue service during the COVID-19 pandemic in September 2020.
+Vehicles were reassigned, however Metro has kept the property.
+It will be used to store other buses when their respective divisions are being equipped for zero-emissions revenue service.
+Due to the nature of the upgrades required at each division, some divisions may need to temporarily relocate their current CNG buses to have enough space for construction.